FahadBinHussain/messenger-utils/README.md

 - **Character duplication issue**: Fixed an issue where the first character would appear twice
 - **Input field detection**: Improved to work with Facebook's latest Lexical editor
 - **Message insertion reliability**: Multiple approaches are now used for greater compatibility
+- **Image handling**: Added support for saving and using messages with images

 ### Common Issues and Fixes